 Our members welcome the development by Marine Scotland of a new Sectoral Marine Plan (SMP) for offshore wind, which will determine the location for potential new projects and the long-term future of the industry in Scotland.
 This process has highlighted uncertainty over cumulative ornithological impacts as a potential barrier to further development, with development at eight of the seventeen potential zones (Draft Plan Options, DPOs) subject to high ornithological constraint, significant additional research or survey work.
 The constrained DPOs provide some of the most suitable sites for projects - two provide shallower water suitable for fixed bottom foundations, which are expected to continue to be the norm for near-term UK offshore wind deployment, and all are on the East coast which and have greater access to onshore electricity transmission capacity.
 Addressing the constraints at these sites will therefore be a vital step to providing sufficient pipeline for deployment in Scotland.
 The proposal for an Iterative Plan Review (IPR) of the SMP is welcome (subject to uncertainties regarding governance and process being resolved) as this will provide the opportunity to coordinate the necessary research and survey work.
 Our members also urge the Scottish Government to explore the potential for derogations under Article 6 (4) of the Habitat Regulations as a route to enabling more potential projects to come forward.

-more
+Improve the planning process

+Linked to the above, a significant difference between development of offshore wind projects in Scotland and the rest of the UK is the Scottish Government approach to planning.
+Whilst our members recognise the robust spatial approach taken with the draft SMP, it is felt that the identification of new sites has taken a risk averse approach, with potential areas selected before industry consultation.
+Similarly, the reasons for the removal of some initial Areas of Search from the final list of proposed DPOs has not been clearly articulated within the SMP documents.
+This contrasts with the approach taken in England and Wales where industry works collaboratively with consenting bodies to identify potential areas at the outset.
+It is also felt that Scotland has taken a more precautionary approach to potential ornithological risks, with assessments informed by SNCB advice rather than the legal baseline position that no AEOI has been concluded for the three relevant projects consented to date.

 Regulatory costs